*This page has been updated to reflect new rules

 - have large, overlapping pleopods (swimmerets/flaps) under the tail; and

-- have a small nipper claw is present on the end of each rear leg.
+- have a small nipper claw present on the end of each rear leg.

 Female rock lobster in berry